New for you! Your Essential New Hire Toolkit: Tips, Templates & More. Download the Onboarding Toolkit now →

 To strengthen your case, highlight that inclusivity isn’t just the right thing to do; it’s good for business.
 According to the researchers, companies that adopted inclusive practices saw a 26% bump in productivity.

-4. Do Not Focus Activities On Food
+4. Do Not Focus Activities on Food

 Food can create significant anxiety among people with invisible disabilities.
 Many maintain special diets to avoid triggers and manage their symptoms.
 Others have food allergies and must be extremely careful about what they eat.